Venus flytrap: Etymology

 The plant's common name (originally "Venus's flytrap") refers to Venus, the Roman goddess of love.
-The genus name, Dionaea ("daughter of Dione"), refers to the Greek goddess Aphrodite, while the species name, muscipula, is Latin for both "mousetrap" and "flytrap".
+The genus name, Dionaea ("daughter of Dione"), refers to an epithet of the Greek goddess Aphrodite, while the species name, muscipula, is Latin for both "mousetrap" and "flytrap".
 The Latin word muscipula ("mousetrap") is derived from mus ("mouse") and decipula ("trap"), while the homonym word muscipula ("flytrap") is derived from musca ("fly") and decipula.

 Historically, the plant was also known by the slang term "tipitiwitchet" or "tippity twitchet", possibly an oblique reference to the plant's resemblance to human female genitalia.
 The term is similar to the term tippet-de-witchet which derives from tippet and witchet (archaic term for vagina).
 In contrast, the English botanist John Ellis, who gave the plant its scientific name in 1768, wrote that the plant name tippitywichit was an indigenous word from either Cherokee or Catawba.
-The plant name according to the Handbook of American Indians derives from the Renape word titipiwitshik ("they (leaves) which wind around (or involve)").
+The plant name according to the Handbook of American Indians derives from the Renape word titipiwitshik ("they (leaves) which wind around (or involve)"), referring to the plant's leaves which wrap and trap its prey.

-Discovery
+Discovery by Europeans

 On 2 April 1759, the North Carolina colonial governor, Arthur Dobbs, penned the first written description of the plant in a letter to English botanist Peter Collinson.
 In the letter he wrote: "We have a kind of Catch Fly Sensitive which closes upon anything that touches it.
 It grows in Latitude 34 but not in 35.
 I will try to save the seed here."
 A year later, Dobbs went into greater detail about the plant in a letter to Collinson dated Brunswick, 24 January 1760.

 This was the first detailed recorded notice of the plant by Europeans.
-The description was before John Ellis' letter to The London Magazine on 1 September 1768, and his letter to Carl Linnaeus on 23 September 1768, in which he described the plant and proposed its English name Venus's Flytrap and scientific name Dionaea muscipula.
+The description was before John Ellis's letter to The London Magazine on 1 September 1768, and his letter to Carl Linnaeus on 23 September 1768, in which he described the plant and proposed its English name Venus's Flytrap and scientific name Dionaea muscipula.